DellGEOS/HybridJumpstart/modules/module_2/2a_Cluster_AzSHCI_WAC.md

 > The code above first defines the location where the Witness folder and file share will be created.
 It then creates a new directory, sets the directory as an SMB share on the network, and assigns the appropriate permissions to a core set of accounts.

 2. With the file share created, you can now configure the cluster to use this file share as the witness.
-If you're not already, ensure you're logged into your **Windows Admin Center** instance, and click on the **azshci-cluster** that you created earlier
+If you're not already, ensure you're logged into your **Windows Admin Center** instance, and click on the **AzSHCI-Cluster** that you created earlier

 ![Connect to your cluster with Windows Admin Center](/modules/module_2/media/wac_azshcicluster.png "Connect to your cluster with Windows Admin Center")

-3. You may be prompted for credentials, so log in with your **azshci\azureuser** credentials and tick the **Use these credentials for all connections** box.
-You should then be connected to your **azshciclus cluster**
+3. You may be prompted for credentials, so log in with your **dell\labadmin** credentials and tick the **Use these credentials for all connections** box.
+You should then be connected to your **AzSHCI-Cluster cluster**
 4. After a few moments of verification, the **cluster dashboard** will open.
 5. On the **cluster dashboard**, at the very bottom-left of the window, click on **Settings**
 6. In the **Settings** window, click on **Witness** and under **Witness type**, use the drop-down to select **File share witness**